ehamberg/gtdguide/src/lyagtd.markdown

 at least one next action.)

 This is where the @@some day/maybe@@ list comes it.
-This list simply contains ideas and projects you *might* want to realise at some time in the future.
+This list simply contains ideas and projects you *might* want to realize at some time in the future.
 This is where both @@"replace ugly painting in bed room"@@ and @@"start a cult"@@ should go.
 (Assuming---of course---that you don't want to do either of those things *right now*.)
 This list should be reviewed weekly along with the rest of